Skip to main content

 5

-• While the fish is cooking, transfer tomato and coriander to the bowl with the corn. • Add a drizzle of the white wine vinegar and olive oil. • Toss to coat.
+• While the fish is cooking, transfer tomato and coriander to the bowl with the corn. • Add a drizzle of white wine vinegar and olive oil. • Toss to coat.
 Season to taste.

 6